keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 > An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect _external_ to the function's signature.

 Nondeterminism as _dimensions of unknown quantities_ arise in functions returning types such as lists or potentially `null` values.
 These outputs have unknown length and presence respectively, and require special handling. _This means that nondeterminism is not defined by disk IO and external state alone._

 > A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.

-Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute **implicit outputs** of a function.
+The dimension of unknown **implicit outputs** includes **faults** such as the _divide by zero error_, panics, and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
+Panics and exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.

-Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.
+> In contrast with most faults, a _divide by zero error_ only occurs if the input divisor is `0`.
+The additional check for `0` that division sometimes requires is not considered complexity in practice.

-> In contrast with most exceptions and faults, a _divide by zero error_ only occurs if the input divisor is `0`.
-It normally is not treated as a side effect in practice for this reason.
+_Nondeterminism creates complex code because it imposes special cases that must be managed._ Side effects are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism.

-Nondeterminism creates complex code because it imposes special cases that must be managed.
-Side effects are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism. _How might complexity in programs be reduced if they must also be nondeterministic?_
+_How might complexity in programs be reduced if they must also be nondeterministic?_

 ### Implied complexity